BSA Lightning: Development

 From 1969 the Lightning was changed with balanced exhaust pipes, redesigned silencer-internals, widened crankcase-half mating faces and a twin leading shoe front brake.
-When road testing, Motorcycle Sport found the natural cruising speed to be 70 mph, but was impossible to ride comfortably at more 5,500 rpm in the higher gears due to severe vibration, with 6,200 revs repeatedly breaking the headlamp bulb filament; accordingly no top speed runs were attempted.
+When road testing, Motorcycle Sport found the natural cruising speed to be 70 mph, but was impossible to ride comfortably at more than 5,500 rpm in the higher gears due to severe vibration, with 6,200 revs repeatedly breaking the headlamp bulb filament; accordingly no top-speed runs were attempted.

 In 1971, 201 750cc versions, designated the A70L, were also produced for American racing homologation purposes.

 In 1971 the BSA Group were in financial difficulties and, in a last attempt to extend the brand life, a new frame was developed for the A65L.
 As well as raising the seat height to an impractical 33 in, it actually broke during testing at the Motor Industry Research Association (MIRA) test track, marking the end of one of the most successful range of British twin cylinder motorcycles.